Use this page for quick reference links to many Registrar, Registration, Cashier and academic questions, issues and policies.

 Students on academic probation who do not raise their cumulative grade point average to at least 2.0 at the end of two (2) semesters or sessions are subject to academic dismissal.
 Students who earn a 2.0 grade point average each semester or session while on academic probation may continue to enroll in college classes.

-Students who are academically dismissed at the end of a semester or session are ineligible for re-enrollment at the college until one (1) 15 week semester has elapsed*.
+Students who are academically dismissed at the end of a semester or session are ineligible for re-enrollment at the college until one (1) 15 week semester has elapsed†.
 Application for re-enrollment after one 15 week semester should be referred to the Office of the Registrar.
-The Registrar or designee may re-enroll the student or refer the application to a review board for further consideration.
-The review board is composed of three members: representatives from the Records & Registration Office, Counseling & Student Development, and the Learning Center.
+The Registrar or designee may re-enroll the student on a credit restriction or refer the application to a review board for further consideration.
+The review board is composed of three faculty/staff members.

 The procedure for academic dismissal includes: